sagemathinc/cocalc_tutorial/handson/lab04.md

 <font color ="red"> Great work! </font>
 ```
 Once you are done you can return to the .project file and mark it by clicking in *Enter grade* and assign an appropriate mark.

+**Tipp:** Consecutively opening collected student worksheets does start up background processes for each of them.
+This implies your teacher project will consume an increasing amount of resources,
+which might likely cause troubles with using too much memory.
+The solution for Jupyter Notebooks is close them by also stopping the background process.
+For that, go into "Files" and select "Close and Halt".
+More generally, you can always save and close all open files and then go to the project settings (wrench icon) and click and confirm "Restart project".
+This cleans up the whole environment.

 ## Returning an assignment
 After grading an assignment click on the **Return** button and a copy of your modified file will be added to the student's project.